JuanJmf01/ecommerce/README.md

 git clone https://github.com/JuanJmf01/ecommerce.git
 ```

-## Installation of the Virtual Environment
+## 1. Installation of the Virtual Environment to server

 To isolate the dependencies of this project, it is recommended to use a virtual environment.
 Follow these steps:
 1. Install `virtualenv` if you don't have it already: